citcheese/ODBParser/README.md

 # ODBgrabber
 ![](odbdemo2.gif)
 ```
     ODBgrabber - Query open databases and grab only the data you care about!

     Examples: python ODBgrabber.py -cn US -p 8080 -t users --elastic --shodanquery --csv --limit 100
               python ODBgrabber.py -ip 192.168.2:8080 --mongo --ignorelogs --nosizelimits
     _____________________________________________________________________________

-usage: odbgrabber.py [-h] [--ip] [--index] [--shodanquery] [--limit] [--port]
+usage: odbgrabber.py [-h] [--ip] [--index] [--paste] [--shodanquery] [--limit]
-                     [--country] [--terms] [--paste] [--mongo] [--elastic]
+                     [--port] [--country] [--terms] [--mongo] [--elastic]
-                     [--ignorelogs] [--nosizelimits] [--csv] [--convertES]
+                     [--ignorelogs] [--nosizelimits] [--csv] [--convertToCSV]
                      [--dontflatten] [--basic]

 optional arguments:
   -h, --help            show this help message and exit

+Specify IP Options:
-  --ip, -ip         Query one server.
-Add port, e.g.'192.165.2.1:8080', or will assume default
+  --ip , -ip            Query one server.
+Add port, e.g. '192.165.2.1:8080',
-                     ports for each db type, e.g. 9200 for ES.
+                        or will assume default ports for each db type, e.g.
+                        9200 for ES.
 Add ES or MDB flags to specify parser.

-  --index, -i       You know exactly what ES index you want?
+  --index , -i          You know exactly what ES index you want?
 Go for it.
-Use
-                     this with IP arg and don't forget to add '--elastic' flag
+                        Use this with IP arg and don't forget to add '--
+                        elastic' flag
+  --paste               Query DBs hosted on line-separated IPs from clipboard.
+                        Add port otherwise will assume default ports for each
+                        db type, e.g. 9200 for ES.
+Add ES or MDB flags to
+                        specify parser.

+Shodan Options:
-  --shodanquery      Add this flag if using Shodan and also specify whether
-                     want ES or MDB w/ flags.
+  --shodanquery         Add this flag if using Shodan.
+Specify ES or MDB w/
+                        flags.
-  --limit, -l       Specify max number of Shodan results per query.
-Default is 1000.
+  --limit , -l          Max number of results per query.
+Default is
-  --port, -p        Specify if want to filter by port in Shodan query.
+                        1000.
+  --port , -p           Filter by port.
-  --country, -cn    Specify country filter in Shodan query with two-letter country code.
+  --country , -cn       Filter by country with two-letter country code.
-  --terms, -t       Enter any additional Shodan query terms you want here,
+  --terms , -t          Enter any additional query terms you want here, e.g.
-                     e.g. users or maybe add additional filters?
+                        'users'' or maybe add additional filters?

-  --paste            Query DBs hosted on line-separated IPs from
-                     clipboard.
-Add port otherwise will assume default ports
-                     for each db type, e.g. 9200 for ES.
-Add ES or MDB flags
-                     to specify parser.
+Dump Options:
-  --mongo            Use for IP, Shodan and Paste methods to specify parser.
+  --mongo               Use for IP, Shodan and Paste methods to specify
+                        parser.
-  --elastic          Use for IP, Shodan and Paste methods to specify parser.
+  --elastic             Use for IP, Shodan and Paste methods to specify
+                        parser.
-  --ignorelogs       add this flag to connect to a server you've already checked out.
+  --ignorelogs          Connect to a server you've already checked out.
-  --nosizelimits     Add if you want to dump index no matter how big it
+  --nosizelimits        Dump index no matter how big it is.
+Default max doc
-                     is.
-Careful!
-Current max doc count is set to 800,000.
+                        count is 800,000.
-  --csv              Add this flag if want to convert JSON dumps from ES into
-                     CSV format on the fly.
-Would NOT use in
+  --csv                 Convert JSON dumps into CSV format on the fly.
+(Puts
-                     conjunction with nosizelimit flag as may kill your memory
+                        JSON files in backup folder in case there is issue
+                        with coversion)

+Post-processing:
-  --convertES , -c   Convert JSON file or folder of JSON dumps to CSVs
+  --convertToCSV , -c   Convert JSON file or folder of JSON dumps to CSVs
                         after the fact.
-Enter full path or folder name in current
+Enter full path or folder name in
-                     working directory
+                        current working directory
-  --dontflatten      Add this flag if run into memory issues converting JSON
+  --dontflatten         Use if run into memory issues converting JSON files to
-                     files to CSV during post-processing.
+                        CSV during post-processing.
-  --basic            Add this flag with CSV flag if your JSON dumps are just
+  --basic               Use with CSV flag if your JSON dumps are just line
-                     line separated full records that you got from other
+                        separated full records that you got from other
                         sources.

  ```